Clinical Immersion 2

 |Original form of assessment||Form of re-assessment||ILOs re-assessed||Timescale for re-assessment|

 The Practice Assessment Document is assessed as either pass or fail.
-Within the year two clinical immersion, proficiencies can be carried over from one part of the immersion to the next.
-However, they must be achieved by the end of the year.
-Exceptions to this are detailed in the Ongoing Achievement Record (OAR).
+Within the year two clinical immersion, proficiencies can be carried over from one clinical immersion to the next.
+However, they must all be achieved by the end of the year, unless specifically marked in the PAD as being achievable in other Parts.

 Indicative learning resources - Basic reading